-Program review is valuable because the public and market participants aren't surprised by the ideas if and when they eventually end up as proposed state rules quickly and, in the long run, may save time and help all participants, regardless of their initial positions, to focus on solutions that appear more likely to move ahead.
-Additionally, it is worth noting that, as observed by NY DEC's Lois New, program review provides participants an opportunity to get clarification on "the thinking of state agency leadership."
+Program review is valuable because the public and market participants aren't surprised by the ideas if and when they eventually end up as proposed state rules.
+Public engagement affords the observant participant the opportunity to gauge the prospects for certain ideas and the likelihood of their adoption.
+This feedback occurs quickly and, in the long run, may save time and help all participants, regardless of their initial positions, to focus on solutions that appear more likely to move ahead.
+Additionally, it is worth noting that, as observed by state staff, program review provides participants an opportunity to get clarification on "the thinking of state agency leadership."
 In other words, in this informal setting, stakeholders are able to see how the regulators themselves are thinking about a challenge and with this opportunity, stakeholders can endeavor to be more responsive in their engagement.